Minimax Filtering via Relations between Information and Estimation: Examples

-Since our optimum causal minimax estimator is Bayesian estimator under the distribution $Q^* = \int P_{\theta} w^*(d\theta)$ where $w^*$ is supremum achiever, we are interested in $w^*$.
-Rather than maximizing the difference between mutual informations, we can find an equivalent problem which is much easier to handle by exploiting the relation between $\minimax(\Theta)$ and $\minimax(\Theta_D)$.
+Since our optimum causal minimax estimator is a Bayesian estimator under the distribution $Q^* = \int P_{\theta} w^*(d\theta)$ where $w^*$ achieves the supremum, we are interested in $w^*$.
+Rather than maximizing the difference between mutual informations, we can find an equivalent problem which is much easier to handle by exploiting the relation between $\minimax(\Lambda)$ and $\minimax(\Lambda_D)$.